 The council has now reached the next milestone in the preperation of the Part 2 Local Plan for the borough.
-A Publication Plan has been prepared and is now being consulted on.
-Hard copies of this plan are available for viewing at local libraries and Swanspool House reception.
+A Publication Plan has been prepared and was consulted on between 20 September and 3 November 2017.
+Hard copies of this plan were made available for viewing at local libraries and at Swanspool House reception.

 The Publication Plan updates a previous emerging draft version of the plan and responds to comments recieved at the emerging draft stage.
 The Plan covers a broad range of local policies that will guide decisions on planning applications and development in the borough up to 2031.

 This Publication Plan plans for a compact retail offer and a diverse town centre; provision of enough homes to meet your needs; protection and provision of open space, sports and recreation; and the protection of existing employment areas.

 A Leaflet summarising the topics covered by the Publication Plan is available for download.

 At this stage, the council sought feedback on whether the Plan was prepared in accordance with the Duty to Co-operate, legal and procedural requirements and whether it is sound when considered against the 'Tests of Soundness' set out in National Policy, namely whether the Plan is: